mengmeiye/mengmeiye.github.io/_pages/about.md

 <h6>Education: PhD, Department of Electrical and Computer Engineering, Rutgers University - New Brunswick </h6> -->

-I am a Staff Research Scientist working on <b>Cloud Platform and Infrastructure</b> including [llm-d](https://github.com/llm-d){:target="_blank"} and [Confidential Computing](https://dl.acm.org/doi/10.1145/3696843.3696848) at IBM TJ.
+I am a Staff Research Scientist working on <b>Cloud/AI Platform and Infrastructure</b> including [llm-d](https://github.com/llm-d){:target="_blank"} and [Confidential Computing](https://www.redhat.com/en/blog/power-confidential-containers-red-hat-openshift-nvidia-gpus) at IBM TJ.
 Watson Research Center.
 I received my Ph.D. degree from Rutgers University - New Brunswick in Electrical and Computer Engineering in 2021 (advisor: Prof. Sheng Wei).

 I have published research works in top-tier conferences such as ACSAC, DAC, ICCAD, HOST, IEEE CLOUD, and KVM Forum.
 My works have been recognized with
 - `Client and Partner Success Award` at IBM 2025,